Kerry Carpenter Player Props: Tigers vs. Brewers

 Kerry Carpenter At The Plate

-- He has gone deep in three games this year (18.8%), leaving the park in 4.9% of his trips to the dish.
+- In 17.6% of his games this season, he has gone deep, and 4.7% of his trips to the dish.

-- In three games this season (18.8%), Carpenter has picked up an RBI, including two games with multiple runs batted in.
+- Carpenter has driven in a run in three games this season (17.6%), including two games with multiple runs batted in.

-- In five of 16 games this year, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.